visnudeva/blupr/README.md

 # blupr &nbsp; [![bluebuild build badge](https://github.com/visnudeva/blupr/actions/workflows/build.yml/badge.svg)](https://github.com/visnudeva/blupr/actions/workflows/build.yml)

+A work in progress of a simple riced Atomic Linux distro with Hyprland as a window manager which can make older computers fast and snappy with its low CPU and RAM usage but also modern and beautiful.
-A functional but not yet finalised, simple, riced and snappy Atomic Linux distro with Hyprland as a window manager, based on Ublue and focused on hyprland because this window manager really deserves its own distro.
+Based on Ublue and focused on hyprland because this window manager really deserves its own functional and themed distro out of the box.

 It is mainly for personal use, but anyone is also welcome to use it.